Medical Policy: 07.01.58

 Radiofrequency ablation (RFA/denervation is considered investigational for the treatment of thoracic facet joint pain or sacroiliac joint pain.

-The peer reviewed medical literature regarding radiofrequency ablation (RFA)/denervation for the treatment of thoracic facet joint and sacroiliac joint pain is limited, there is insufficient evidence regarding the safety and efficacy, and therefore, radiofrequency ablation (RFA)/denervation for treatment of thoracic facet joint and sacroiliac joint pain is considered investigational.
+The peer reviewed medical literature regarding radiofrequency ablation (RFA)/denervation for the treatment of thoracic facet joint and sacroiliac joint pain is limited, there is insufficient evidence regarding the safety and efficacy, and further high quality controlled trials are needed that compare these procedures in defined populations with placebo and with alternative treatments.
+Therefore, radiofrequency ablation (RFA)/denervation for treatment of thoracic facet joint and sacroiliac joint pain is considered investigational.

 Radiofrequency ablation (RFA) of the cervical facet joints for the treatment of chronic headaches (including but not limited to cervicogenic headache, migraines, cluster headaches, tension headaches) or occipital neuralgia is considered investigational because the safety and effectiveness for these indications has not been established.